 But if you think that the price of the diamond will fall precipitously, think again.
 Companies that make cultured diamonds like Apollo and Gemesis aren’t stupid.
 They’re not going to kill the goose that laid the diamond egg by flooding the market with cheap stones.
 In order to understand the diamond in the best way you can go through our diamond 4cs chart that has all information about Color, Clarity, Cut, and Carats.

 Whether you love or hate them, diamonds are endlessly fascinating.
 I’ll be the first to acknowledge that we haven’t touched topics like blood diamonds, J. Walter Thompson’s brilliant campaign to insert diamond engagement rings into Japan’s wedding custom, and so on.

-Do you know that diamond huggie earrings are a perfect addition to every earring collection, you should check out now.
+Do you know that rings, pendants & diamond huggie earrings are the perfect addition to every jewelry collection, you should check out now.